nagzz/TMBCalc/README.md

 bash install_dependency.sh -p /home/ubuntu/project_path -a /home/ubuntu/Annovar -i hg38 -pr yes -jv /home/ubuntu/jdkfolder/bin/java
 ```

 This step can take a while since index should be downloaded.
-In the Project path will be created two folder: index and program.
+It will also create the folders index and program in your project path.

 ### Pipeline usage